-The idle speed screw controls the closed position of the throttle slide.
-When the throttle servo is in its neutral position, the throttle slide should be stopped against the idle adjustment screw.
-Always use the idle speed adjusting screw to control engine idle.
-Do not use the throttle trim on the transmitter to adjust idle speed.
-The idle speed should be set as low as possible and still maintain reliable running.
+The idle speed adjustment screw controls the closed position of the throttle slide.
+When the throttle servo is in its neutral position, the throttle slide should be stopped against the idle speed adjustment screw.
+Always use the idle speed adjustment screw to control engine idle.
+See page 27 for instructions on adjusting the idle speed.

-EZ-START ELECTRIC STARTING SYSTEM
+THE TRAXXAS EZ-START ELECTRIC STARTING SYSTEM

-The Traxxas EZ-Start brings the convenience of push-button electric engine starting to your Revo.
+The Traxxas EZ-Start brings the convenience of push-button electric engine starting to your model.
 The EZ-Start consists of a hand-held control unit and an on-board motorized starter.